erin-atkinson/FrontalInstabilities/notes/1-theory.md

 ```math
 \frac{\text{d}^2\vec x}{\text{d}t^2}_I = \frac{\text{d}^2\vec x}{\text{d}t^2}_R + 2\vec{\Omega} \times \vec u - \Omega^2(\vec x - \vec x \cdot \hat n \,\hat n)
 ```
 The last term is the centrifugal acceleration, which is well known.
 This is directed perpendicularly away from the rotational axis and can be absorbed into the gravitational potential with little fuss.
 The middle term is the Coriolis acceleration.
-At all but the largest scales, the spherical geometry of the Earth can be ignored and we can work in a coordinate system with $\hat z$ aligned with the local vertical direction and $\hat y$ aligned with north-south.
+At all but the largest scales, the spherical geometry of the Earth can be ignored and we can work in a coordinate system with ${\hat{z}}$ aligned with the local vertical direction and ${\hat{y}}$ aligned with north-south.

 In this coordinate system, the Coriolis acceleration can be written
 ```math
 2\vec{\Omega} \times \vec u = 2\Omega \begin{pmatrix}0 \\ \cos \lambda \\ \sin \lambda \end{pmatrix} \times \begin{pmatrix}u \\ v \\ w \end{pmatrix} = 2\Omega \begin{pmatrix} -v\sin \lambda  + w \cos \lambda \\ u\sin \lambda \\ -u \cos \lambda \end{pmatrix}.
 ```

-In most geophysical applications, gravity is strong compared to rotation ($2\Omega u\cos \lambda \ll g$) and vertical velocities are small ($w\cos \lambda \ll v\sin\lambda$).
+In most geophysical applications, gravity is strong compared to rotation (${2\Omega u\cos \lambda \ll g}$) and vertical velocities are small (${w\cos \lambda \ll v\sin\lambda}$).
 We can then apply the so-called _traditional approximation_:
 ```math
 2\vec{\Omega} \times \vec u \approx 2\Omega \begin{pmatrix} -v\sin \lambda   \\ u\sin \lambda \\ 0 \end{pmatrix} = f \hat z \times \vec u \quad \text{where} \quad f = 2\Omega \sin\lambda \sim 10^{-4}\,\text{s}.
 ```